You can study individual units for personal or professional development without having to apply for a full QUT course.

 Molecular genetics underpins the diagnostics and treatment of many inherited and acquired diseases.
 Central to the approaches currently being applied to understand complex life processes is the ability to interrogate and interpret the molecular genetic information stored in DNA, RNA or protein (i.e., bioinformatics and genomics).
 Such information not only underpins our identification and understanding of the particular disease state but also points to potential options for treatment.
 Higher-level studies in the life sciences, and specifically the health-related sciences, require an understanding of these basic theoretical and practical concepts and approaches to interrogating the genomes of humans and other organisms.

-Biomedical Skills 2 further develops key academic literacy, practical and quantitative skills which are required for practicing biomedical scientists.
+Quantitative Skills for Health Scientists develops key numerical literacy, practical and quantitative skills which are required for practicing biomedical and/or medical laboratory scientists.
 The unit provides opportunities to apply these skills through collaborative work, development of teamwork skills, effective interpersonal skills and scientific communication.
-This unit is designed to expand students' knowledge of important skills and competencies, including studies in quantitative data analysis and biostatistics, foundational biomedical physics, and health bioinnovation that provide a strong foundation for continuing studies in the broad range of biomedical disciplines and related health areas.
+This unit is designed to expand students' knowledge of important skills and competencies, including studies in quantitative data analysis and biostatistics that provide a strong foundation for continuing studies in the broad range of biomedical disciplines and related health areas.

 Medical microbiology involves research into human infectious diseases from multiple viewpoints, including: spectrum of disease, diagnosis, aetiology, treatment, prevention, control and epidemiology.
 An integral part of the practice of medical microbiology is the laboratory processing of specimens derived from patients with infectious diseases.
 Ultimately you will need to have both a comprehensive and in-depth knowledge and understanding of theoretical concepts in infectious disease microbiology and be able to apply that knowledge and understanding safely, competently and skilfully in a PC2 diagnostic laboratory context.